 The gauntlet size isn't very large, but so long as your jacket doesn't have huge cuffs, it'll work well to keep snow out of your sleeves.
 The two-gloved construction allows you to add or take away insulation as you need.

-This glove was considered for our Best Buy Award simply because it does well across the board.
-Unlike our current Best Buy Award winner, it offers better weather protection and is indeed a better performer; however, it is more expensive.
+This glove was considered for our Best Buy Award simply because it performs well across the board.
+It offers better weather protection than our current Best Buy and is indeed a better performer; however, it is more expensive.
 If you live in wet climates and need a high-value glove, this is the one we'd recommend to you.
-Any ladies that prefer a glove to a mitt and appreciates quality construction at a great price will find the value in this option.
-And if you can buy it on sale, that would push this glove over into our favorite glove on a smaller budget.
+Any ladies that prefer a glove to a mitt and appreciate quality construction at a great price will find the most value in this option.

 What Other Women's Ski Gloves Should You Consider?